 I love that these stuffed jalapeno poppers are wrapped in crispy bacon.
 I mean, who doesn’t love bacon?!
 It adds the perfect crunch and compliments the cream cheese filling so well.
 Plus the savory bacon taste combined with the spice from the pepper is such a great combination.
 So, so yummy!

-What to put in jalapeno poppers?
+What to put in them?

 You only need 5 simple ingredients to make this simple appetizer!
 The original recipe uses only cream cheese, but I like the addition of cheddar and onion powder to give it more flavor.
 You could omit both though, if you’d like.